AK-LLM/AITestSuite-v2/docs/AI_RedTeam_Attack_Suite_Reference.md

 # AI Red Team Attack Suite Reference

 > **Purpose:**
-> Living, categorical reference for every attack, payload, and module in your suite.
+> This is your living, comprehensive reference for every advanced, real-world attack module, scenario, and payload in the suite.
-> Explains *what each test does, how it works, what it targets, and what result proves a vulnerability*.
+> Each section explains *what the attack does, how to use it, and what results indicate a successful compromise or test*.
-> Update this doc with every new capability or attack chain.
+> Update this doc with every new capability—this is the “dummies book” for bleeding-edge AI red/black teamers.

 ---